Special Academic Programs

 The ACES program is a partnership between Montgomery County Public Schools, Montgomery College, and the Universities at Shady Grove.
 It is a selective college readiness program designed to assist students with the college application process.
 Using a case management approach ACES coaches work with students in the 11th and 12th grade on things such as time management and studying skills, resume writing, filling out college applications, completing financial aid paperwork and scholarships, visiting college campuses, and more.

-In order to join the ACES program a student must fill out the application in their 10th grade year and submit the Parent Consent Form to the Clarksburg ACES Coach, Ms. Terre Thomas in room 247.
+In order to join the ACES program a student must fill out the application in their 10th grade year and submit the Parent Consent Form to the Clarksburg ACES Coach, Ms. Brittany Beckwith by January 14.
 The application can be located at www.montgomerycollege.edu/aces .
-If you have any questions or concerns please contact Ms. Thomas via email at email@example.com or by phone at 240-688-1440 .
-The current application season is now open.
-All paperwork and applications must be completed and turned in by close of business, December 22, 2017.
+If you have any questions or concerns please contact Ms. Beckwith via email at firstname.lastname@example.org or call 240-315-3682.

 Pathways in Network and Information Technology Program